rrweb-io/rrweb/docs/development/coding-style.md

 - End files with a newline.
 - Using a plain `return` when returning explicitly at the end of a function.
   - Not `return null`, `return undefined`, `null` or `undefined`
+- run `yarn format` to rewrite all files in the standard format
+- run `yarn format:head` to rewrite files from your last commit

 ## Documentation